 In retrospect, I couldn’t have been more misinformed.

-I believe many of us don’t lean into self-compassion because we don’t really know what it means.
-(I mean, why would we?
-How many of us took a self-compassion course in school, or had a sit-down conversation at home about what it means?)
-And because of that, we lack an understanding of the benefits we gain with self-compassion.
+I believe many of us don’t lean into self-compassion because we don’t really know what it means (To our defense, why would we?
+How many of us took a self-compassion course in school, or had a sit-down conversation at home about what it means?).
+And because of that, we lack an understanding of the benefits we gain by being compassionate to ourselves.

-When I finally experienced self-compassion and learned the true meaning of the word, I also understood the power of it– and I’d love to share it with you.
+When I finally experienced self-compassion and embodied, for a moment, the true meaning of the word, I immediately understood the power of it– and I’d love to share it with you.

 Self-compassion isn’t throwing ourselves a pity party.